 Global Competence Standard

-The evolution of standards is such that systems initially compete until one became dominant and was then widely adopted, these are the established critical requirements for development of the new industries we have today.
+The evolution of standards is such that systems initially compete until one became dominant and was then widely adopted; these are the established critical requirements for development of the new industries we have today.

-Skills4Industry is the artificial intelligence Gold Standard framework for capturing heterogeneous data from all connected Internet of Things (IoT), Internet of Services (IoS) and the Internet of Experience (IoE), into a rules-based standards for feeding machine learning with data to establish integrative curricula and pedagogy to aid human and machine learning.
+Skills4Industry is the artificial intelligence Gold Standard framework for capturing heterogeneous data from all connected Internet of Things (IoT), Internet of Services (IoS) and the Internet of Experience (IoE), into a rules-based standard for feeding machine learning with data to establish integrative curricula and pedagogy to aid human and machine learning.

 Skills4Industry is the Gold Standard for the translation of, for example, teamwork skill learned in Jackson, Mississippi by a young lady (Dee), who transitioned to a corporate software development domain culture in Cambridge, Massachusetts (avoiding the culture of beat the animal first before we can trust him).